MyNameIsTakenOMG/aws-sysops-associate/README.md

   - resource-based: bucket policies, object access control, bucket access control
   - encryption:
 - s3 bucket settings for block public access: These settings were created to prevent company data leaks
+- s3 bucket policies: can be used to grant access to another account(cross account)
+  - aws organization: aws:PrincipalOrgID
+  - object encryption: s3:x-amz-server-side-encryption
+  - ip address: NotIpAddress
+  - MFA: aws:MultiFactorAuthPresent
 - s3 static website hosting
+  - for 403 forbidden error, make sure the bucket policy allow public reads
 - s3 versioning: enabled at the bucket level
+  - any file prior to visioning will have version 'null'
+  - suspending versioning does not  delete the previous versions
 - s3 replication (CRR and SRR):
+  - copy is asynchronous
   - must enable versioning in source and destination buckets
   - cross-region replication
   - same-region replication
   - only new objects will be replicated after enabling replication.
-Or using s3 batch replication to replicate exsiting objects
+Or using `s3 batch replication` to replicate exsiting objects
   - for delete operation: can replicate delete marker, deletion with a version id are not replicated
   - there is no `chaining` of replication
 - s3 storage classes: (move manually or s3 lifecycle configuration)